-La officials announce completion of Trinity-East Island in Terrebonne Parish
+La. officials announce completion of Trinity-East Island in Terrebonne Parish

 Latest Weather Blog

-La officials announce completion of Trinity-East Island in Terrebonne Parish
+La. officials announce completion of Trinity-East Island in Terrebonne Parish

 TERREBONNE PARISH - The Louisiana Governor's office announced Friday, via press release, that a key aspect of the Terrebonne Basin Barrier Island and Beach Nourishment Project has been completed.